unboxed/be_valid_asset/README.markdown

 ### Markup validation

-It can be used to test either an ActionController Response object as follows:
+It can be used to test a Capybara Session object in a request spec as follows:

+    scenarion "Visiting foo and validate markup" do visit foo_path
+      page.should be_valid_markup
+    end

+or an ActionController Response object as follows:

     describe FooController do
-      integrate_views
+      render_views

       describe "GET 'index'" do
         it "should have valid markup" do
           get 'index'
           response.should be_valid_markup
         end
-      end
-    end

-or

-    describe "/index.html" do
-      it "should be valid markup" do
-        render 'home/index', :layout => true
-        response.should be_valid_markup
       end
     end